atishay/atishay.github.io/content/blog/2018-03-25-Delhi-Driving.md

 date: "2018-03-25T00:00:00Z"
 description: Driving in Delhi requires is really different, a unique and rewarding experience you could ever imagine.
-excerpt: Driving in Delhi requires is really different, a unique andrewarding experience you could ever imagine.
+excerpt: Driving in Delhi requires is really different, a unique and rewarding experience you could ever imagine.
 image: /assets/img/blog/traffic.png
 imgSrc: Image by Mapbox from [Flickr](https://www.flickr.com/photos/mapbox/32989254824).
   The auto from [JS Auto](http://www.jsauto.co.in)
+sidebar:
+  - title: The Original
-sidebar: The Original#The speech is modified from the original by Amit Tandon on [Traffic in Delhi](https://www.youtube.com/watch?v=xKLl7vo4jcY).
+    content: The speech is modified from the original by Amit Tandon on [Traffic in Delhi](https://www.youtube.com/watch?v=xKLl7vo4jcY).
 This speech target a very different set of audience.
 Hope no feelings were hurt and the changes were all for the better.
 tags:
 - toastmasters
 title: Delhi Driving